yegor256/takes/README.md

 ).listen(args);
 ```

-Instead of giving an instance of `Take` to the `TksRegex`, we're giving it an
+Instead of giving an instance of `Take` to the `TsRegex`, we're giving it an
-instance of `TksRegex.Source`, which is capable of building takes on demand,
+instance of `TsRegex.Source`, which is capable of building takes on demand,
 providing all necessary arguments to their constructors.

 Here is a more complex and verbose example: